 FBNBank Ghana is a subsidiary of First Bank of Nigeria Limited.
 FBNBank Ghana operates a network of 19 branches and 2 agencies.
 FBNBank Ghana is committed to delivering the gold standard of value and excellence to our stakeholders and always putting their needs first with sound financial knowledge, first class service and customer experience.
 FirstBank operates an extensive distribution network with over 750 business locations (623 branches, 61 quick service points and 69 cash centers/agencies), over 2,500 ATM’s and over 19 million customer accounts.
 The Bank provides a comprehensive range of financial services and has international presence through its subsidiaries, FBNBank (UK) Limited in London and Paris, FBNBank DR Congo, FBNBank Ghana, FBNBank Gambia, FBNBank Guinea, FBNBank Sierra-Leone and FBNBank Senegal as well as its Representative Office in Beijing, China.

+FBNBank Ghana Limited is a member of First Bank of Nigeria Limited Group.
 FBNBank Ghana Limited (FBNBank), a subsidiary of First Bank of Nigeria Limited, has 21 footprints in Ghana with over 400 staff and offers universal banking services to individuals and businesses.
-FBNBank Ghana Limited was formerly International Commercial Bank (ICB) and has been in the business of banking for 23 years.
+FBNBank Ghana Limited was formerly International Commercial Bank (ICB) and has been in the business of banking for 24 years in this country.
 FBNBank Ghana is part of the trade hub that has grown economies for over 125 years across Africa, Europe and China.

 FBNBank Ghana, a subsidiary of First Bank of Nigeria Ltd., has organized a free health screening as part of the bank’s 2019 Corporate Responsibility and Sustainability (CR&S) Week.
 The health screening which held at the Santa Maria and Suame branches of the bank saw customers of the bank and members of the general public being screened for eye diseases, hepatitis b, fasting/random blood sugar, body mass index, height, weight, blood pressure and malaria.
 In all, over 400 lives were impacted at the health screening.